-5.6 Reassessment Opportunities
+5.8 Reassessment Opportunities

-- a) Unless otherwise specified in the programme regulations, a student who gains a fail grade in a course with a mark of 45% or more will be provided with one opportunity to undertake a reassessment of the course on the recommendation of the relevant results approval committee.
-This reassessment will be developed to reflect the learning outcomes of the course and their respective weightings. - b) The reassessment must be taken within one month of the end of the semester in which the student was enrolled. - c) A student passing the reassessment will gain the minimum grade available as a pass in the course.
+- a) Unless otherwise specified in the programme regulations, a student who gains a fail grade in a course with a mark of 45% or more will be provided with one opportunity to undertake a reassessment of the course on the approval of the Group Manager. - b) This reassessment will be developed to reflect the learning outcomes of the whole course and their respective weightings. - c) The student must be advised of the reassessment opportunity within one week of the final grade being known to teaching staff and before the initial results approval committee. - d) The reassessment must be taken within one month of the end of the semester/trimester in which the student was enrolled, and must be an approved extension as in 5.1 e). - e) A student passing the reassessment will gain the minimum grade available as a pass in the course.

-5.7 Approval of Final Course and Programme Results
+5.9 Approval of Final Course and Programme Results

-- a) Final results for a course and/or programme will be approved by the relevant results approval committee based on the student's achievements in the summative assessment tasks approved for the course and the overall achievement across all courses in a programme. - b) Unless otherwise stated in the programme regulations and in accordance with clauses 5.1c) and 5.5a) i. above, students must have reasonably attempted and/or submitted all assessment components in a course to gain a final grade in a particular course. - c) Final course marks containing fractions of a mark will be rounded to the nearest whole number prior to the final grade being determined.
+- a) Final results for a course and/or programme will be approved by the relevant results approval committee based on the student's achievements in the summative assessment tasks approved for the course and the overall achievement across all courses in a programme. - b) Unless otherwise stated in the programme regulations and in accordance with clauses 5.1c) and 5.7a)i above, students must have reasonably attempted and/or submitted all assessment components in a course to gain a final grade in a particular course. - c) Final course marks containing fractions of a mark will be rounded to the nearest whole number prior to the final grade being determined.
 A 0.5 mark will be rounded up. - d) Final grades awarded will be based on the final mark and will use the Grade Key(s) approved for the programme. - e) Where allowed in programme regulations, a Restricted Pass may be awarded.
-Restricted passes may not be given for any professional practice or capstone course.
-A Restricted Pass in a course will not be able to be used to meet prerequisite requirements where these are specified for another course in the student's programme. - f) An Aegrotat Pass may be awarded for a course in cases of personal illness, injury, bereavement or other exceptional circumstances beyond a student's control whereby a student is unable to present work for, or sit an assessment, or a student is seriously impaired in their performance during an assessment, and the student's in-course results have shown they were likely to pass the course.
-Aegrotat passes cannot be given for in-course assessments or for work experience, major projects, competency courses, competency assessments, capstone courses or practicums.
+Restricted passes may not be given for any professional practice or capstone course. - i.
+Only one restricted pass may be granted to a student towards the requirements for a particular qualification, and is normally granted only in the final semester/trimester of study ii.
+A Restricted Pass in a course will not be able to be used to meet prerequisite requirements where these are specified for another course in the student's programme.

+- f) An Aegrotat Pass may be awarded for a course in cases of personal illness, injury, bereavement or other exceptional circumstances beyond a student's control which may have affected the student on the actual day of the assessment whereby a student is: - i. unable to present work for, or sit an assessment, - ii. or a student is seriously impaired in their performance during an assessment, and the student's in-course results have shown they were likely to pass the course. - g) Aegrotat passes cannot be given for work experience, major projects, competency courses, competency assessments, capstone courses or practicums.